Agris Daņiļevičs

 Agris Daņiļevičs (born 26 October 1963 in Sigulda) is a Latvian choreographer and dance teacher.

 Biography

 In 1985, he graduated from the Department of Culture and Art Sciences of the Latvian Conservatory.
 In 2008, he obtained a master's degree in theater directing at the Latvian Academy of Culture.

 In the 1980s, he worked in the folk dance ensemble "Gundega", initially as a tutor, later as an artistic director.
-In 1985, he became head of the Krimulda Parish dance group "Dzirnas", in 1998 - head of the dance school "Dzirnas".
+In 1985, he became head of the Krimulda Parish dance group "Dzirnas", then in 1998 head of the dance school "Dzirnas".
 In 2002, he founded dance school "Dzirnas" in Riga.